Multiple network interfaces for your Amazon EC2 instances - Amazon Elastic Compute Cloud

 You can place a network interface on each of your web servers that connects to a mid-tier network where an application server resides.
 The application server can also be dual-homed to a backend network (subnet) where the database server resides.
 Instead of routing network packets through the dual-homed instances, each dual-homed instance receives and processes requests on the front end, initiates a connection to the backend, and then sends requests to the servers on the backend network.

-Creating dual-homed instances with workloads/roles on distinct VPCs within the same account
+Dual-homed instances with workloads in different VPCs in the same account

 You can use dual-homed instances across VPCs in the following use cases: